-The financial statements for the year ended 31 March 2017 have been compiled on the basis of recommendations made by the Local Authority (Scotland) Accounts Advisory Committee (LASAAC) and have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2016/17 (the Code) and the Service Reporting Code of Practice 2016/17 (SeRCOP).
+The annual accounts for the year ended 31 March 2017 have been compiled on the basis of recommendations made by the Local Authority (Scotland) Accounts Advisory Committee (LASAAC) and have been prepared in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2016/17 (the Code).
 The Code is based on International Financial Reporting Standards (IFRS) with interpretation appropriate to the public sector.
 The statements are designed to give a 'true and fair view' of the financial performance and position of SCTS for 2016/17.